 Even though the DAT funding mechanism is separate from the Company's utility token regime the Company plans to offer some incentivisation’s that will allow for utility token holders to benefit either directly or indirectly in buying FAIRs or offering some “conversion” regime for utility token holders.

 & Current Status

-In Andorra and Spain, a preliminary legal analysis from a prominent Andorra and Spanish blockchain lawyer points out that the DAT is more similar to the issuance of the promissory note or a simple bond and is likely to be regulated as such.
+In Andorra and Spain, a preliminary legal analysis from a prominent Andorra and Spanish blockchain lawyer points out that the CSO is more similar to the issuance of the promissory note or a simple bond and is likely to be regulated as such.

 How is NSL related to the emerging general AI ecosystem like Singularity.NET?

 The founders of NSL (David Orban) and SingularityNET (Ben Goertzel) are friends and general AI colleagues.
 Both Orban and Goertzel have been experts in AI for more than a decade.
 Both companies set up and sponsored a general AI track at the Malta Blockchain Summit in May 2019 and announced the following partnership at the Malta Blockchain Summit in May 2019:

 SingularityNET, whose decentralized platform lets anyone create, share and deploy AI services at scale, and Network Society Lab (NSL) who is pioneering the CSO, a new blockchain-based funding concept, announced a new partnership.
 SingularityNET will offer the CSO concept as one option available to members of the SingualrityNET X-LAB, their recently announced accelerator program.
 See http://netsoclab.com/2019/05/23/network-society-and-singularitynet-announce-new-partnership-to-grow-emergent-ai-networks/

 Why did NSL choose ReMeLife to be included in one of its first 3 CSO’s?